ckswilliams/modOpenREM/docs/charts.rst

 histogram of the data for that point so that you can see the shape of the value's distribution (figure 2).

-You may want to plot a bar chart series for each x-ray system (figure 3).
+Bar charts can be plotted with a series per x-ray system (figure 3).
 This can be done by activating `Plot a series per system` in the `Chart options`.

 .. figure:: img/ChartCTMeanDLPperSystem.png
    :figwidth: 50%